CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-view.md

-# REST API: deleting a selection
+# REST API: DELETE view

 When you send an HTTP DELETE request to the following URL, you’ll delete a selection of profiles: